 We collect your recycling bin once a week on the same night as your garbage bin.
 If you pay the waste charge as part of your rates then you can use this service.
 You can find out more about the waste charge on our Understand your rates page.

 Our recycling bins have a yellow lid.

 Information about commercial waste is on our Waste for businesses page.

 To find out when your recycling collection will be, enter your address below.

 Enter your address

-To find out more about how much waste we are collecting and which companies hold waste collection contracts with us, go to our council services data page.
+You can find out more about how much waste we are collecting and which companies hold waste collection contracts with us on our Council services data page.